 Employee benefit plans are employer expenditures for all employee benefit plans, including those required by government statute, those resulting from a collective bargaining contract, or those that are voluntary.
-Employee benefit plans include Social Security and other retirement plans, life and disability insurance, guaranteed sick pay programs, workers compensation insurance, medical insurance, family allowances, unemployment insurance, severance pay funds, etc. If plans are financed jointly by the employer and the employee, include only the contributions of the employer.
+Employee benefit plans include Social Security and other retirement plans, life and disability insurance, guaranteed sick pay programs, workers' compensation insurance, medical insurance, family allowances, unemployment insurance, severance pay funds, etc. If plans are financed jointly by the employer and the employee, include only the contributions of the employer.

-25 Research and development (R&D) performed BY the U.S.

-affiliate - R&D is planned, creative work aimed at discovering new knowledge or developing new or significantly improved goods and services.
-This includes a) activities aimed at acquiring new knowledge or understanding without specific immediate commercial application or use (basic research); b) activities aimed at solving a specific problem or meeting a specific commercial objective (applied research); and c) systematic use of research and practical experience to produce new or significantly improved goods, services, or processes (development).
+25 Research and development (R&D) performed BY the U.S. affiliate - R&D is planned, creative work aimed at discovering arrillate - R&D is planned, creative work almed at discovering new knowledge or developing new or significantly improved goods and services.
+This includes a) activities almed at acquiring new knowledge or understanding without specific immediate commercial application or use (basic research); b) activities almed at solving a specific problem or meeting a specific commercial objective (applied research); and c) systematic use of research and practical experience to produce new or significantly improved goods, services, or processes (development).